jeodell/saxfwd-community-time-bank/README.md

 - Service listing and management
 - Time bank ledger for tracking hours
 - Service request and fulfillment system
-- User profiles and ratings
+- User profiles with history and info

 ## Setup